 Without safeguards, we are concerned that these powers may mean decisions are made that undermine the ability of local service managers to respond to local population needs.

-Our ask - we urge Peers to challenge this Clause and the rationale behind these powers.
-We encourage Peers to support any amendments that would put safeguards on these powers.
+Our ask - we urge peers to challenge this clause and the rationale behind these powers.
+We encourage peers to urge government to bring forward amendments that would put safeguards on these powers.
+We urge peers to vote for the amendment in the name of Lord Lansley that would exclude ICS allocations and the procurement of goods and services from these powers.